Office Timeline – free timeline maker

 Frequently asked questions

-• Your structured plan is the foundation for visual outputs — tools like Office Plan turn it into Gantt charts and timelines directly inside Excel
+• Your structured plan is the foundation.
+Tools like Office Plan generate Gantt charts and timelines directly from your data inside Excel, giving stakeholders a clear visual without manual reformatting.

 Project management tips and tricks